pnkvalavala/multivoice/README.md

 6. **Translation**:

-   - Users have the option to translate the dialogues into their preferred language using the OpenAI API.
+   - Users can then choose to translate the dialogues into their preferred language using the OpenAI API.

    - The application sends the dialogues from the uploaded JSON file to OpenAI, which returns the translated dialogues in the user's chosen language.